ska-telescope/developer.skatelescope.org/src/development/orchestration-guidelines.rst

 All ``Pod`` deployments should be designed around having a core or leading container.
 All other containers in the ``Pod`` provide auxillary or secondary services.
 There are three main patterns for multi-container ``Pods``:

-* Sidecar - extend the primary container functionality eg: adds logging, metrics, health checks,
+* Sidecar - extend the primary container functionality eg: adds logging, metrics, health checks (as input to livenessProbe/readinessProbe)
 * Ambasador - container that acts as an out-bound proxy for the primary container by handling translations to external services
 * Adapter - container that acts as an in-bound proxy for the primary container aligning interface with alternative standards